Differential evolution outside the box: Discussion of results

 \subsubsection{Comparison across strategies}

-The general pattern appears to be the same for all of the strategies for handling infeasible solutions (COTN, penalty, mirror, saturation, toroidal): for \textit{exponential} crossover, EDPOIS narrows down and increases both with increasing values of $F$ and $C_r$, while this trend depends mainly on $F$ for \textit{binomial crossover}.
+The general pattern appears to be the same for all of the strategies for handling infeasible solutions (COTN, dismiss, mirror, saturation, toroidal): for \textit{exponential} crossover, range of generated POIS narrows down, meanwhile POIS values increase both with increasing values of $F$ and $C_r$, while this trend depends mainly on $F$ for \textit{binomial crossover}.

 In both cases, for population sizes $20$ and $100$, $F$ values of $0.7$ and higher rapidly shift the EDPOIS towards the $[0.9,1.0]$-range, either independently on $C_r$ for \textit{binomial crossover} or as $C_r$ approaches its maximum for \textit{exponential crossover}.
 Such behaviour is observed independently of the feasibility handling strategy, but for COTN and saturation it is slightly less pronounced as $F$ (and $C_r$) are increasing.
 For $N=5$ and higher values of $C_r$, the saturation strategy generally shows a wider spread of the EDPOIS, especially when $C_r=0.99$.
-The mirroring, toroidal and penalty strategies generally show an indistinguishable behaviour in terms of EDPOIS.
-Overall, we can conclude that COTN, saturation and mirroring, toroidal, penalty form \textit{two different groups}, with the first one resulting in a slightly slower shift of the EDPOIS towards the $[0.9,1.0]$-range as $F$ and $C_r$ increase.
+The mirroring, toroidal and dismiss strategies generally show an indistinguishable behaviour in terms of EDPOIS.
+Overall, we can conclude that COTN, saturation and mirroring, toroidal, dismiss form \textit{two different groups}, with the first one resulting in a slightly slower shift of the EDPOIS towards the $[0.9,1.0]$-range as $F$ and $C_r$ increase.
 Fig.~\ref{fig:strategy_comparison} shows configurations for $N=5$, exponential crossover and COTN, mirroring, and saturation.
 For $N=5$, the effects are mostly depending on $F$, less on $C_r$, except for saturation with $C_r=0.99$.
-For larger population sizes, the distributions are quite narrow (see e.g., $N=100$ in Figure~\ref{fig:posizes_comparison}), and the choice of the strategy for dealing with infeasible solutions is clearly not the dominating factor in describing the variability among EDPOIS.
+For larger population sizes, the distributions are quite narrow (see e.g., $N=100$ in Fig.~\ref{fig:posizes_comparison}), and \textit{the choice of the strategy for dealing with infeasible solutions is clearly not the dominating factor in describing the variability among EDPOIS}.